-This is a note to announce that Michelle Violanti (CMST) has been selected by UT’s Office of Research and Engagement (ORE) to receive CCI’s Undergraduate Research Faculty Mentor of the Year Award.
+Associate Professor Michelle Violanti (CMST) has been selected by UT’s Office of Research and Engagement (ORE) to receive CCI’s Undergraduate Research Faculty Mentor of the Year Award.
 To be eligible for the award, faculty members must have been nominated by multiple undergraduate students, and at least one of those students must have presented at EURēCA.
-Please join me in congratulating Michelle and in thanking her for her excellent work with our undergraduate students!
+Congratulations Dr. Michelle Violanti!!!!!

 We are pleased to recognize CMST Associate Professor Courtney Wright for her essay which was recently posted on Inside Higher Ed.